quikdev/go/README.md

-  "a": true,                                // Force rebuilding of packages that are already up-to-date "asan": true,                             // Enable interoperation with address sanitizer "author": "John Doe",                     // Author "build": "main.go",                       // File to build "buildmode": "mode",                      // Build mode to use "buildvcs": true,                         // Whether to stamp binaries with version control information
+  "a": true,                                // Force rebuilding of packages that are already up-to-date "asan": true,                             // Enable interoperation with address sanitizer "author": "John Doe",                     // Author "bin": "output directory",                // Alias for "output" (i.e. where binaries are generated) "build": "main.go",                       // File to build "buildmode": "mode",                      // Build mode to use "buildvcs": true,                         // Whether to stamp binaries with version control information